In this article:

 How we discovered it

-We capture user agent strings from commercially available advertising technology data, as well as honeypot data, and correlate them with assets in your Digital Footprint.
+We capture user agent strings from commercially available advertising technology data and correlate them with IP addresses in the Digital Footprints.

 How you can remediate it